 Further mobility reductions were indicated when England entered the first nationwide lockdown.
-The UK government was encouraged people to start working from home, and ban the mass gatherings and all unnecessary social contacts (Public Health England, 2020) since the mid of March.
-Whilst the lockdown has imposed in England on 23 March 2020, mobility levels in England have suppressed more, represented by less than 1km radial distance per day.
-However, after the lockdown, mobility levels gradually returned towards normal over time.
-In other words, lockdown lifting has certainly bounced back people’s mobility in the post-lockdown period.
+The UK government encouraged people to start working from home, and banned the mass gatherings and all unnecessary social contact (Public Health England, 2020) since the mid of March.
+Whilst the lockdown has imposed in England on 23 March 2020, mobility levels in England have been suppressed more, represented by less than 1km radial distance per day.
+However, mobility levels gradually return to normal, changing as restrictions ease.
+In other words, lockdown lifting has changed people’s mobility.

-It confirms that mobile phone data will help to assess the efficacy of implemented policies through the monitoring of mobility (Oliver et al., 2020).
+It confirms that mobile phone data will help assess the effectiveness of implemented policies in monitoring mobility (Oliver et al., 2020).
 At the same time, it also shows the effects of the pandemic on mobility, not without limitations.
-No study has yet to uncover the evolution of mobility levels that would strongly depend on the socioeconomic and demographic factors, which varied markedly across space.
+No study has yet to uncover trajectories of mobility that would strongly depend on socioeconomic characteristics, which varied markedly across space.